Bhaskers-Blu-Org1/sharealedger-POC/README.md

 SAFR's exploitation of z/OS has led to other POC efforts, which are not yet released as Open Source.
 The use of more modern languages on z can be read about in this blog entry: https://ledgerlearning.com/2020/03/26/scala-on-z/

-Other proejects will be released with time.
+Other projects will be released with time.